Keeganlt/Keeganlt.github.io/_members/Oniya-Rolle.md

 BRIDGE-UP Undergraduate Summer Student

-Oniya is an undergraduate studente at Clark Atlanta University majoring in Biology.
+Oniya is an undergraduate student at Clark Atlanta University majoring in Biology.
 As a BRIDGE-UP fellow, she is working on undestanding the ecological niche of Cholera.